Malfrador/MakiScreen/README.md

-WIP-Fork of [MakiScreen](https://github.com/makifoxgirl/MakiScreen) that adds local playback, audio and high framerate video.
+WIP-Fork of [MakiScreen](https://github.com/makifoxgirl/MakiScreen) that adds local playback, audio, and high framerate video.

 ### Improvements
 * Use local video files instead of reading a ffmpeg stream.
 Not needing to run FFMPEG improves performance as well.